Advice to the Environmental Trust

 The NSW Environmental Trust is an independent statutory body created by the Environmental Trust Act 1998.
-The Trust is administered by the Department of Planning, Industry and Environment.
+The Trust is administered by the Department of Planning and and Environment.
 The Trust awards grants for environmental projects and supervises how they are used.

 The Commission works with the Trust, as requested, to provide advice on natural resource management evaluation and project design, particularly in regards to the Trust’s major projects funding stream.

 Currently, we are working with the Trust on the following projects:

 The Environmental Trust requested us to undertake an independent evaluation of three projects, funded under the Grow Sustainable Nature-Based Tourism program, including the:

 - NSW National Parks Young Adults Brand Campaign